Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 \begin{lemma} Consider angles $\theta_1$, $\theta_2$ with $0 \leq \theta_1 < \theta_2 \leq \frac{\pi}{2}$ and let $d=\ceil{\frac{1}{\theta_2-\theta_1}}$.
 Then, a grid point $p$ such that the edge $e$ that connects the origin $(0,0)$ to $p$ satisfies $\theta_1 < slope(e) < \theta_2$, can be identified as follows:\\

 Moreover, if $p=(x,y)$ is the identified point, it also holds that:

 \end{lemma}

-\begin{proof} See Figure~\ref{fig:d1} for points, slopes and angular sectors relevant to Lemma~\ref{lemma:distance}.
+\begin{proof} See \Cref{fig:d1} for points, slopes and angular sectors relevant to \Cref{lemma:distance}.
 For each case, we show that the identified points in the statement of the lemma satisfy the ``slope'' (``$\theta_1 < slope(e) < \theta_2$'') and the ``length'' (``$\max (x, y) < \ldots $'') conditions.

 \begin{description} \item[Case-1: $\theta_2 - \theta_1 > \frac{\pi}{4}$.]
 Point $(1,1)$ is the identified point.
 In this case, the edge $e$ from the origin $(0,0)$ to $(1,1)$ has slope $\frac{\pi}{4}$.
 For the ``slope'' condition, given that $0 \leq \theta_1 < \theta_2 \leq \frac{\pi}{2}$ and $\theta_2 - \theta_1 > \frac{\pi}{4}$, it is enough to show that $\theta_1 < \frac{\pi}{4} < \theta_2$ which implies that $\theta_1 < slope(e) < \theta_2$.
 If $\theta_1 > \frac{\pi}{4}$ we have that,